York City Programmes

-If you need any to complete your set, there are many sites available, suggest you try collectsoccer which usually has a big selection dating back to the 1930s.The Early Days
+If you need any to complete your programme set, there are many sites available, suggest you try collectsoccer (or other outlets) who usually have big programme selections dating back to the 1930s or email Gordon Neale.

 Promotion to Division 3 in 1971 was immediately followed by a League Cup run.
 Programmes at this time stretched to 12 pages.
 Middlesbrough came to York and included recently signed Nobby Stiles in their side.
 The teams drew but City won the replay to earn a trip to high flying Sheffield United who were the early Division 1 pace setters at the time.
 Undaunted by a side that included Tony Currie, Alan Woodward and a host of other star names, City narrowly went down 3-2.